MicrosoftDocs/playfab-docs/playfab-docs/features/entities/entity-api-restructure-upgrade-tutorial.md

 The following conditions must be true for this upgrade guide to apply to you:

-1. You are using the entity-based PlayFab APIs.
+1. You're using the entity-based PlayFab APIs.
 2. You have upgraded to a PlayFab SDK, published on 8/9/2018 or later.

 > [!Note]